Clauvin/Ambient-Game-List/README.md

 ## What?

-This is a (in-progress) list of games being developed with Ambient, a multiplayer game engine.
+This is a (in-progress) list of games made or being developed with Ambient, a multiplayer game engine.

+## The List